bizreach/common-ml/README.md

 ## Document

-### Vectorizer
+### CustomDictVectorizer

 TBD

-### EsAnalyzer/EsTextAnalyzer
+### ElasticsearchAnalyzer/ElasticsearchTextAnalyzer

-EsAnalyzer nad EsTextAnalyzer analyze texts with Elasticsearch analysis feature.
+ElasticsearchAnalyzer nad ElasticsearchTextAnalyzer analyze texts with Elasticsearch analysis feature.
 Therefore, in Python, you can use text analyzer you want.

 First of all, you need to setup elasticsearch,